 A Spotlight on Fortress Veterans: Andrew Bartholomew

-When Fortress associate Andrew Bartholomew was a freshman in high school, the news was filled with coverage of the US Marine-led assault to liberate the Iraqi city of Fallujah.
+When Fortress Director Andrew Bartholomew was a freshman in high school, the news was filled with coverage of the US Marine-led assault to liberate the Iraqi city of Fallujah.
 Images of determined, exhausted and often bloodied marines cemented a ‘call to service’ that Andrew had felt since childhood.
 Andrew attended summer school sessions and completed on-line courses so he could graduate early and pursue his dream.
 He enlisted in the USMC in 2007 at the age of 18, leaving home in early 2008 and completing basic training later that Spring before going on to complete three combat tours as a Marine Corps Infantryman.

 In 2011, while deployed with the USMC’s 3rd Battalion, 9th Marines in Afghanistan’s Helmand Province, Andrew was encouraged by his unit’s Gunnery Sergeant to look into programs for veterans at Columbia University.
 “You don’t question a Gunny,” said Andrew years later.
 “The truth of it is, the interest he took in me and the confidence he had in me changed my life profoundly.”

 Andrew applied to Columbia’s School of General Studies, then voluntarily extended his contract by half a year and transferred to the next deploying infantry unit for one final combat tour.
 He received his acceptance letter on April 13th, 2012, while deployed again to Afghanistan’s Helmand Province.